- Introduction to Cloud Computing

 Disadvantages of Community Cloud

-- Responsibility Distribution: For every company, community cloud is not the best option, as it can be challenging for the organizations to share responsibility among themselves.
+- Responsibility Distribution: For every company, community cloud is not the best option, as it can be challenging for organizations to share responsibility among themselves.

 - Fixed Storage and Bandwidth: All community members are bound to a fixed amount of data storage and bandwidth sharing.